LODSContent/MOCTemplates/AZ-300T01Lab A/Readme.md

 # Autoscale demo app on Ubuntu 16.04

-**NOTE:** The files in the folder were copied from the <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale" target="_blank">201-vmmss-bottle-autoscale</a> Azure Quickstart template files in order to customize them for a MOC course.
+**NOTE:** The files in the folder were copied from the <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale" target="_blank">201-vmmss-bottle-autoscale</a> Azure Quickstart template files in order to customize them for  MOC courses hosted on the Learn on Demand Systems platform.

 The files in this folder comprise a simple self-contained Ubuntu autoscale example which includes a Python Bottle server to do work.
 The VM Scale Set scales up when average CPU across all VMs > 60%, scales down when avg CPU < 30%.